klausbreyer/all-the-highlights/README.md

-## All The Highlights
+## All The Highlights: Centralizing Readwise Highlights

-**All The Highlights** is a tool designed to fetch, process, and display book highlights from Readwise.
+**All The Highlights** streamlines the management and accessibility of book highlights from Readwise.
+It serves as a crucial bridge between collecting insights and integrating them into personal knowledge systems.
+By automating the fetching, processing, and displaying of highlights, this tool simplifies the task of managing reading insights, making them easily accessible and usable for further personal or professional development.

 ### Features: